Kopi (drink): Consumer market

 In Singapore there are an estimated 322 coffee shops and hundreds of them are found in the HDB estates.
 This is alongside hundreds of food courts and hawker centres.
-Almost all of them, selling Singapore kopi and its many variations.
-The established coffee shops include Tong Ah Eating House in Chinatown that has passed down four generations, Killiney kopitiam that has received a heritage award, Heap Seng Leong – one of the few traditional coffee shops serving kopi with butter, and Ah Seng Coffee that began in the 1960s.
+Almost all of them sell Singapore kopi and its many variations.
+The established coffee shops include Tong Ah Eating House in Chinatown that has been passed down through four generations, Killiney kopitiam that has received a heritage award, Heap Seng Leong – one of the few traditional coffee shops serving kopi with butter, and Ah Seng Coffee that began in the 1960s.

 There are also commercialized outlets that specialize in the Singapore traditional breakfast and kopi.
 The household names include: